Xydez/bittorrent-rs/README.md

 * It might be a good idea to let multiple peers work on the same piece normally
   * We could change the PieceIterator to no longer have a "current download" and just check the ongoing `torrent.downloads` before calling the picker.
   * This might even mean we could get rid of the PieceIterator which looks like an ugly workaround anyways
-* Rename maybe_blocks to the inverse "out_of_blocks" or something which is clearer
+* Rename maybe_blocks in worker to "out_of_blocks" or something which is clearer
+* Don't connect to all peers received in Announce (See inofficial spec)
+  * Only actively form connections if client has less than 30 peers
+  * Refuse connections after client has a maximum of 55 peers

 ### Notes
 * Make sure all Worker in session.peers are alive